Flows are at the heart of Synatic. They are where integrations and processing logic are defined.

 Fill in the URL field with the resource,

-Now that we've got a source and a reader, we can test that it works to this point.
-To test, click on the blue play button just after the JSON reader step.
+Now that we've got the source and a reader steps in place, we can test that it works up to this point.
+To test, click on the blue play ▶ button adjacent to the JSON reader step.
 Then click Test on the dialog box that comes up.
 You should see a list of records show in the debugger.

 Add in a Combiner

 From the debugger output above, we can see we have 10 records.
 If we only added an Excel step, it would create a file for each record.
 We instead want to combine all the records and add them as 1 array to a single excel file.
 To do this, search for Combiner in the steps palette, and drop it onto the flow just after the JSON reader step.
 Click Save on the dialog that comes up.

 Add in an Excel Writer

 We can now add in an Excel file writer.
 Search for Excel in the steps palette, and drag the Excel step from the Writer draw (NB. don't drag the one from the Reader draw!).
 Drop the step onto the flow after the combiner, and click Save on the dialog.

 Add in an Email Destination